Home / Immersion Cooling

 Infrastructure Design

-Immersion cooling requires a different infrastructure design compared to traditional air-cooled data centers.
+Immersion cooling system requires a different infrastructure design compared to traditional air-cooled data centers.
 This means that retrofitting existing data centers to accommodate immersion cooling may not be feasible or may require significant modifications.

 Customization